working-group-two/engineering-blog/pages/operators.md

 We do not own the end-users, and we do not handle the wholesale capacity agreements.

 Our business model is based on
-- An affordable start-up cost;
+- An affordable start-up cost
-- A monthly fee per active user;
+- A monthly fee per active user
 - Revenue share on additional platform products